lotem/rimekit/README.md

 ## La brise

-The collabrative Rime schema repository.
+The collaborative Rime schema repository.

 Input schemata and configuration scripts are available as recipes.